lbelmont/homework08/README.md

 ### Overall, I answer three questions in this analysis:

 Question 1: This paper finds triple-negative breast cancers have a tendency toward a posterior or prepectoral location; they also note an association between mammographic density and posterior location.
-If looking at just the "middle" data along the anterior-posterior axis, how does the mean mammographic density vary by tumor subtype?
+If looking at just the "middle" data along the anterior-posterior axis, how does the median mammographic density vary by tumor subtype?

 Question 2: The paper focuses on relationship between location and tumor subtype.
 Does this change or become more pronounced when looking exclusively at the largest and smallest extremes (top and bottom 10%, respectively) of tumor size within each tumor subtype?